Are your social assumptions about people’s motivations accurate?

-I’m going to let you in on an important truth: mostly our information about how things work, why they are they way they are and what people’s motivations are, is wrong.
-And yet we often don’t bother to question the accuracy of our perceptions OR the sometimes disastrous outcomes of making decisions based on faulty assumptions.
+I’m going to let you in on an important truth.
+Mostly our information about how things work, why they are the way they are, and what people’s motivations are, is wrong.
+And yet we often don’t bother to question the accuracy of our perceptions OR the sometimes disastrous outcomes of making decisions based on faulty social assumptions about people.

-Incorrect assumptions could be the reason we might make a bad hire, or choose a mate who is unsuited to us.
-Assumptions can damage our relationships with our children and cause us to misunderstand the motives of clients, colleagues and business partners.
-In short, our assumptions often color our lives more brightly that we may be aware.
+Incorrect assumptions about people could be the reason we might make a bad hire, or choose a mate who is unsuited to us.
+Assumptions can damage our relationships with our children.
+It can also cause us to misunderstand the motives of clients, colleagues and business partners.
+In short, our social assumptions often color our lives more brightly that we may be aware of.

 What follows here presents these categories with the intent to increase our awareness of them so we can work to mitigate the hold they may have over our thinking.
-To conclude we will look at some strategies we can use to overcome these harmful assumptions in the quest for more equitable outcomes, engaged teams and satisfying interpersonal relations.
+We will look at some strategies we can use to overcome these harmful social assumptions in the quest for more equitable outcomes, engaged teams and satisfying interpersonal relations.

 - Making decisions for the whole based on my personal preference – In other words letting what I like or don’t like become what everyone likes or doesn’t like.
 Example: “Why do we need a train to Calgary?
 I would never use it.”